The 6 Best Low-Interest Credit Cards

 - No blackout dates on JetBlue-operated flights & redeem for any seat, any time on JetBlue-operated flights.
 Points required for an Award Flight will vary based on the published base fare at the time of booking.

-- 50% savings on eligible inflight purchases including cocktails, food and movies.
+- 50% savings on eligible inflight purchases like cocktails and food on JetBlue-operated flights

-- Chip-card technology & $0 Fraud Liability protection.
+- Chip technology & $0 Fraud Liability protection

 Cash Back vs. Travel Points: The Great Debate